Japan female mayor battles men-only sumo rule

 Handout, Takarazuka City/AFP/File

-Other than the long-standing "tradition", there has been no clear reason given by the association for the ban on women being allowing inside the ring.
+Other than the long-standing "tradition", there has been no clear reason given by the association for the ban on allowing women inside the ring.

 "Sumo is not for people with a specific religion.
 It is a national sport," stressed Nakagawa.